 The day-to-day opportunities to overhear or see new information, hear about projects or learn new things when in the office will no longer be available, so be sure to share what you’re working on and encourage your teams to do the same.

 Communication is always key, we all know this.
 But how we communicate when managing a team remotely is paramount.
-Right now, people will be worried, isolated and very sensitive, they may read things differently than how it’s meant, so communicate appropriately taking this into account.
+We have a habit of pinging off a quick email or message, depending on how people are feeling or their perception of what’s going on, they may read things differently than how it’s meant, so communicate appropriately taking this into account – take a moment to re-read what you’ve written and consider it from the recipient’s perspective.
+If it’s in anyway contentious, pick up the phone!
 Reassurance, praise and celebrating success (even the small things) will go a long way.
 Do this regularly and consistently.
 Deal with any issues as they arise.
 Enabling an open forum will ensure people feel they can speak up about anything that may be worrying them.

 The unspoken language

 We use body language, audio cues and silence as ways of communicating how we’re feeling, much more so than verbal language.
 So, listen up, and look out.
 Ask questions, notice differences in behaviour, mood, attitude.
-Managing teams remotely means you need to pay even more attention during conversations with your team.
+Managing teams remotely means you need to pay even more attention during conversations with them.
 Isolation, stress and change will ultimately increase mental health problems, picking up on this early will enable you to act to support your team.
-The Happiness Index are currently giving business FREE access to their Employee Voice platform, find out more and sign up here.

 Have some fun